Pumpkin Oatmeal with Diced Apple and Maple Pecans

 Can you store cooked oatmeal in the refrigerator?

-While oatmeal is best when it's warm and freshly cooked, you can store it in the fridge.
-Let the cooked oatmeal cool down to room temperature, then put it in an airtight container, and keep it in the fridge for 3-4 days.
+While oatmeal is best when it’s warm and freshly cooked, you can store it in the fridge.
+Let the cooked oatmeal cool to room temperature, then put it in an airtight container and refrigerate for 3-4 days.
 Add a splash of liquid when reheating.

 Ingredients